 The China fear also worked its way into the commodities market and U.S oil suffered as a result.
 This also spilled over to precious metals as well.
 Meanwhile, this was a benefit to some securities like Treasury bonds that can be seen as a safe investment at times like these, as well as gold.

-The underlying fear is that the because of currency markets being so volatile the economy is not doing that well and that’s a concern for many countries around the world.
+The underlying fear is that the because of currency markets being so volatile the economy is not doing that well and that’s a concern for many countries and Chicago SEO companies around the world.
 China being the country vividly showing it outright and leading the concerns among other markets.

 The start of 2016 and leading into the middle of the year is going to be a high amount of volatility.
 Shifts in the Chinese economy are going to come to the forefront at this transitional time along with some troubles with oil and that is also affecting emerging markets.
 Then there was also the federal rate hike that had worried a lot of investors.
 All of this was combined for the perfect storm for a less than stellar opening performance for the stock market resulting in the dour Dow performance.
 This could be the worst of it as the market begins to stabilize and the Dow can begin up trending again when these issues are faced.